Pest Information » Spiders

 Most White-tail spider bites will settle with no treatment.
 Ice can be applied for immediate pain control, followed by standard doses of anti-inflammatories and/or anti-histamines for symptomatic relief.
 Secondary infection of any broken skin can occur: treat initially with an antiseptic cream such as 1% hydrogen peroxide or 10% povidone-iodine.
 Rarely cellulitis can develop: consider treatment for Streptococcus or Staphylococcus aureus infection with oral flucloxacillin (erythromycin if allergic to penicillin).

-For more detailed information follow the link - ACC Review 42 April 2009 - White Tail Spider
+For more detailed information follow the link - ACC Review 42 April 2009 - White Tail Spiders

 Follow this for information on these spiders, their lookalikes and what to do in case you are bitten or click on the link below.